|

 Secondary applicant under 18$1,160

 The fee is non-refundable if the application is refused.
-Additional costs include health examinations, police clearance certificates, and any migration agent fees if professional assistance is used.
+Additional costs include health examinations, police clearance certificates, and migration agent fees if professional assistance is used.
+Pacific Island and Timor-Leste citizens are eligible for a reduced fee — check the Department of Home Affairs website for current rates.

 Work Rights on the Subclass 485 Visa